 Doing payroll as a small business can be challenging—even more so when you have remote employees.
 The most common questions from employers with remote workers surround payroll taxes.

-How are payroll taxes for remote employees different?
-Where do you pay taxes?
-Do you have to register as a business first?
-What withholding rate do you use for your remote workers?
-As an employer with remote workers, it’s vital that you understand payroll taxes in every state where you have workers to ensure full compliance.
+- What withholding rate do you use for your remote workers?
+The withholding rate for remote workers is determined by state tax laws.
+As an employer with remote workers, it’s vital to understand the payroll taxes in every state where you have workers to ensure full compliance.

 State-by-State Tax Breakdown